Mussels

 MUSSELS IN D&S IFCA’S DISTRICT

-Blue mussels, Mytilus edulis, are historically abundant within D&S IFCA’s District.
-Reef building, filter-feeding bivalves, found both Intertidally and in the shallow sublittoral they act as important ecosystem engineers within many of the District’s estuaries.
-They feed mostly on particulate organic matter (POM) and aggregate in habitats where the oceanographic and environmental conditions facilitate high loads of POM, i.e. the turbid channels within estuarine systems.
-Key to their ability to form large reef structures is their ability to excrete byssus, sticky treads that bind individual mussels to their environment, including the shells of both living and dead mussel.
+Blue mussels, Mytilus edulis, have historically been abundant within D&S IFCA’s District, though this species has experienced declines around the country in recent years.
+Mussels are reef building, filter-feeding bivalves, found both intertidally and in the shallow sublittoral; they act as important ecosystem engineers within many of the District’s estuaries.
+They feed mostly on particulate organic matter (POM), and aggregate in habitats where the oceanographic and environmental conditions facilitate high loads of POM, i.e. the turbid channels within estuarine systems.
+Key to their ability to form large reef structures is their ability to excrete byssus: sticky treads that bind individual mussels to their environment, including the shells of both living and dead mussel.
 These reefs not only provide substrate for new mussel settlement, but also create a spatially complex habitat utilised by a plethora of species, supporting numerous food webs.

 Wading birds are just one of the groups highly dependent on mussel beds.
 This is an important factor when considering the management necessary for certain estuaries.
-There are various legislative mechanisms applied at International, European, and National levels which protect wading birds and promote population recovery.
+There are various legislative mechanisms applied at international, European, and national levels which protect wading birds and promote population recovery.
 One mechanism to aid this is by ensuring that there is adequate provision of the food source for these birds.
-For example, the oystercatcher Haematopus ostralegus is a designated feature of some of the District’s MPAs and having an abundance supply of mussels is essential for the maintenance of overwintering populations.
+For example, the oystercatcher Haematopus ostralegus is a designated feature of some of the District’s MPAs and having an abundant supply of mussels is essential for the maintenance of overwintering populations.

-D&S IFCA’s officers monitor mussel populations within several of the District’s estuaries on an annual basis.
+D&S IFCA’s officers monitor mussel populations within several of the District’s estuaries on an annual or biennial basis.
 Based on the total estimated biomass of mussels within an estuary, D&S IFCA may apply management measures necessary to protect a portion of the stock necessary for the wading bird populations.
-These decisions may come in the form of restrictions on the amount of mussel removed, or alternatively in the form of blanket bans on all hand collection should the stock be severely depleted.
+These decisions may come in the form of restrictions on the amount of mussel removed, or alternatively in the form of prohibitions on removal of mussel from defined areas within the estuary should the stock be severely depleted.

 MUSSEL STOCK SURVEY METHODOLOGY